alex-b-chase/16S-workshop/README.md

   * A "good" rarefaction depth should minimize sample loss while maximizing OTU richness.
 6. Diversity metrics _(alpha- and beta-diversity)_
   * This is where you will really want to read up on some basic multivariate statistics.
 Deciding which metrics to use are going to be dependent on your data!

-6A.
-Alpha-diversity - average species diversity in a habitat or specific area.
+6.A Alpha-diversity - average species diversity in a habitat or specific area.
 Alpha diversity is a *local measure*.

-__Shannon Diversity__ -
+  * __Shannon Diversity__ - strongly influences by species richness == rare species, sensitive to diversity changes
+  * __Simpson Diversity__ - weighted more by evenness and common species

 # Materials and sample data